fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 prevents them from being methods.
-The bitwise "logical" procedures, `and`, `and_not`, `or`, and `xor`  also require that the two bitset arguments have the same number of bits, otherwise the results are undefined, These procedures are summarized in the following table:
+The bitwise "logical" procedures, `and`, `and_not`, `or`, and `xor`  also require that the two bitset arguments have the same number of bits, otherwise the results are undefined.
+These procedures are summarized in the following table:

 |Procedure name|Class|Summary|
 |--------------|-----|-------|